-- Eric Acree – Director, John Henrik Clarke Africana Library; Coordinator of Fine Arts and Music Libraries
+- Kofi Acree – Director, John Henrik Clarke Africana Library; Curator, Africana Collections, Division of Rare and Manuscript Collections

-- Wayne Hilson - Executive Director, Office of Academic Diversity Initiatives
+- Kristin Dade – Co-Director, Office of Academic Diversity Initiatives

 - Leslyn McBean-Clairborne – Director, Greater Ithaca Activities Center

-- Victor Younger – Director, Diversity and Inclusion School of Hotel Administration
+- Victor Younger – Director, Diversity and Inclusion, Nolan School of Hotel Administration

 The annual Martin Luther King, Jr. Commemoration at Cornell aspires to be a cross-campus and community partnership that makes accessible the life and legacy of Dr. King for contemporary times.
 The King commemoration brings together Cornellians, Ithaca College, and Ithaca community colleagues to plan and participate in this event.
 The Commemoration seeks to bridge the gap between memory and history: the memory of an earlier generation that participated in or lived during the black freedom struggle of the 1950s and 1960s, and the history of a faraway time for persons born after this period.